-Canfor is responsible for all aspects of forest management on the lands within its TFL's in British Columbia.
-In Alberta, Canfor is responsible for all aspects of forest management on the lands covered by its FMA's except forest fire protection, which is a responsibility of the Province of Alberta.
+Canfor is responsible for all aspects of forest management on the lands within its TFLs in British Columbia.
+In Alberta, Canfor is responsible for all aspects of forest management on the lands covered by its FMAs except forest fire protection, which is a responsibility of the Province of Alberta.
 In Québec, Canfor is responsible for all aspects of forest management on lands specified within its FMA and TSFMA.
-The lands held under TFL's, FMA's, TSFMA's, Forest Licenses and Timber Quotas are managed on a "sustained yield" basis, whereby the volume of timber harvested is regulated according to the productive capacity of the land and the inventory of mature timber available for harvest.
+The lands held under TFLs, FMAs, TSFMAs, Forest Licenses and Timber Quotas are managed on a "sustained yield" basis, whereby the volume of timber harvested is regulated according to the productive capacity of the land and the inventory of mature timber available for harvest.
 In British Columbia, Alberta and Québec, Canfor is responsible for reforestation of areas logged on all of its sustained yield tenures.
 The overall management of forestlands held under Forest Licenses and Timber Quotas is the responsibility of the respective Forest Services of British Columbia and Alberta.

-Canfor carries out its forest management responsibilities through a full compliment of registered professional foresters and technologists.
-As well, additional professional staff is hired on part-time and contract basis.
+Canfor carries out its forest management responsibilities through a full complement of registered professional foresters and technologists; as well as additional professional staff hired on a part-time and contract basis.
 This forestry staff is engaged in supervising all aspects of forest development including planning, road development, harvesting methods and forest protection, and in research and development programs to increase the yield of its forestlands and improve the quality of its timber resources.
 Canfor currently operates, directly or under contract, seed orchards for the genetic improvement of forest seed at Vernon, British Columbia, and at Grande Prairie, Alberta.

-Canfor was signatory to the Canadian Boreal Forest Agreement (CBFA) in May 2010.
+Canfor was a signatory to the Canadian Boreal Forest Agreement (CBFA) in May 2010.
 This is an agreement signifying a new era of joint leadership in the Boreal Forest.
-Nine environmental non-governmental organizations ("ENGO") groups and twenty one Forest Sector companies signed this agreement.
-The signatories wish to demonstrate leadership in developing and implementing a globally significant model for conservation and resource management in Canada's Boreal forests in a manner that sets the stage for joint action in relation to both Boreal Forest conservation and forest sector competitiveness.
+Nine environmental non-governmental organizations ("ENGO") and twenty one forest sector companies signed this agreement.
+The signatories wish to demonstrate leadership in developing and implementing a globally significant model for conservation and resource management in Canada's Boreal Forests in a manner that sets the stage for joint action in relation to both Boreal Forest conservation and forest sector competitiveness.